-Rule 4 deductions can be extremely frustrating for sports bettors and traders alike.
+Rule 4 price deductions can be extremely frustrating for sports bettors and traders alike.

 If rule 4 is triggered on a market when you didn’t realise, it could see you losing a lot of money.
 Recently this happened to a handful of users on our community forum.

-In a bid to stop it happening to you too, we’ve created this article…
+In a bid to stop it from happening to you too, we’ve created this article…

 What Does Rule 4 Mean in Betting?